ocaml/ocaml.org/data/tutorials/language/1ms_02_dune.md

 ## Library Wrapper Modules

-By default, when Dune bundles modules into a library, they are wrapped into a module.
-It is possible to bypass Dune's behaviour by manually writing the wrapper file.
+By default, when Dune bundles modules into a library, they are automatically wrapped into a module.
+It is possible to manually write the wrapper file.
+The wrapper file must have the same name as the library.

-This `lib/wmo.ml` is the wrapper file that corresponds to the module that Dune automatically generated in the previous section.
+Here, we are creating a wrapper file for the `wmo` library from the previous section.

 **`lib/wmo.ml`**
 ```ocaml